2024 Solar Incentives Guide for Murfreesboro, TN - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
 The solar panels have to have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
-Originally, the ITC covered 30% of all system costs (panels, labor, accessories and equipment), although the amount has fluctuated over time between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the claim amount.
+Originally, the ITC covered 30% of all system costs (panels, labor, accessories and equipment), although the total amount has fluctuated over time between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
+There is no cap on the amount you can claim.

-Wondering how the ITC applies to your specific situation?
-Reach out to your local Murfreesboro solar panel installation expert to get more information.
+To more fully understand how the ITC may apply to you, speak to your local Murfreesboro solar panel installation expert and request more information.

 In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
 The Clean Energy Credit has increased the current credit up to 30% for solar systems installed between 2022 and 2032.
 At this point, the percentage will be reduced slightly each year until the program expires in 2035.
 The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Murfreesboro solar panel installers.
+The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Murfreesboro solar panel installation expert.

 State & Local Solar Incentives